thedzy/boggle_solver/README.md

             Display words ordered by size ascending, compatible with -a/--alpha
             Default: False
     -r, --order-descending
-            Display words ordered by size ascending, compatible with -a/--alpha
+            Display words ordered by size descending, compatible with -a/--alpha
             Default: False
     --list  Display as list instead of columns
+            Default: False

+Filtering:
+    Filter down the results by length, contents and REGEX

+    -l LENGTH, --length LENGTH
+            Only a fixed length
+            Note: Overrides minimum and maximum values
+    -M LENGTH_MAX, --max LENGTH_MAX
+            Maximum word length
+            Default: puzzle size or 32 whichever is less -m LENGTH_MIN, --min LENGTH_MIN
+            Minimum word length
+            Default: 3
+    -C PATTERN [PATTERN ...], --contains PATTERN [PATTERN ...]
+            Filter results containing the patterns in any order
+            Example:
+            te a s can find: teas and steady but not seats
-            Default: True
+            Default: None
     -f REGEX, --filter REGEX
-            Filter results
+            Filter results after contains filter
-            Note:Only exact matches are found.
+            Note: Only exact matches are found.
             Examples:
             z will find only z, z.* will find all words beginning with z .{3}|.{5} will find 3 or 5 letter words
             Default: None

+Keyboard emulations:
+    Emulate key presses in Windows

     -e [WAIT_TIME], --enter [WAIT_TIME]
             After x seconds delay, start entering with keyboard This is the time to switch to the app to receive keyboard strokes
+            WARNING: It is highly recommended that you leave your console window accessible
             Default: 4
             Note: Windows ONLY
+    -S SPEED, --speed SPEED
+            Set the keyboard speed from -1 to 50 when using -e/--enter
+            Note: -1 will be interpreted as random between each action.
+            Note: Some programs have issues with a very high speeds
+            Default: 47
+    -i, --interrupt-off
+            Do not exit when returning to the window where the code ran from when using -e/--enter
+            Default: False
 ```

 ## Why?